a-blondel/geckocodes.org/readme.md

 # GeckoCodes.org

-An unofficial project aiming at creating a `static` version of this mythic website.
+An unofficial project aiming at creating a `static` version of this mythical website.

 Link : https://a-blondel.github.io/geckocodes.org/